GerritGeeraerts/immo-eliza-ml/MODELCARD.md

 # Model card

 ## Remark
-.pkl file is not in the repository because it is too big.
+`random_forest.pkl` file is not in the repository because it is too big.
 You can runt the train_random_forest.py file to generate the model.

 ## Project context